frobiac/adnw/README.md

 Install
 -------
-You will need a recent version of the LUFA usb stack to compile this software.
+You will need a recent version of the [LUFA][lufa] usb stack to compile this software.
-If you want scrollwheel support for the mouse, the included [patch](/LUFA-scrollwheel.patch) needs to be applied.
-From this root directory, execute

     $ git submodule init
     $ git submodule update